er2/hack4good/README.txt

   District will be retrieved the next time cron is run.

-* BATCH PROCESSING *
-You can batch process all contacts in CiviCRM (while reviewing them for any format issues with the existing stored values) by running update.php and manually choosing update #2.
-TODO: create an admin tab for this and use Batch API.

 * USING THE API *
 Here are the functions.
 See the docbook comments for more info. cd_sunlight_contact_enqueue($contact_id)